La Sportiva Wildcat 2.0 GTX Review Facts

 This shoe is designed specifically for the trail.
 More specifically, for mountain running, so the terrain it can handle will be less maintained, rougher trails, even those covered in snow, as the outsole is fairly aggressive and grabs really well.
 The bottom has what I compare to rubber versions of microspikes (as seen on most LS shoes) so it effectively digs into the ground or snow, but they are flat at the tips so you can run pleasantly on hard surfaces as well.
 I wouldn't use these on anything more than packed snow.
 You won't get traction on ice, so mind your location and elevation as these aren't a substitute for microspikes or crampons, and aren't a boot or snowshoe either.
 They are a running shoe and, even though are fairly sturdy, have the limits of one.

 You get what you pay for, and here, you're paying for quite a bit.
-Retailing at $155 usd, this isn't the most affordable shoe
+Retailing at $155, this isn't the most affordable shoe

 , although it isn't particularly pricey either, although some may see this price range as expensive.
-I always say, once you find a shoe you like, pay twenty five to thirty dollars more for a higher quality shoe of similar make-up and build.
+I always say, once you find a shoe you like, pay 25 to 30 dollars more for a higher quality shoe of similar make-up and build.
 That way you know you're getting quality with which you will be satisfied.
 This shoe falls right into that category.
 You can find some shoes that will perform similarly for a cut-price that may last you half, or even a quarter of the distance.
 For GTX shoes, they will always be marked up as you're paying for extra material.
-The same model (but non-gtx) can be found for less, if you prefer something more breathable and don't need the water-proofing.
+The same model (but non-GTX) can be found for less if you prefer something more breathable and don't need the water-proofing.

 as they have some great performing trail runners, such as the Superior 3 for instance.